juggled/2015-airplane-mavenanalytics/README.md

 3. Download ALL CSVs from <a>mavenanalytics.io/data-playground/airline-flight-delays</a>
 4. Download random_forest-Model.joblib from releases section as this was removed due to file limits
 4. Launch Jupyter to open the notebooks
-5. There are three notebooks.
+5. There are four notebooks.
 The first notebook is main.ipynb , which answers the questions from mavenanalytics.
 The second is tree.ipynb , which is a random forest classifier to guess if it's a delayed flight.
 The third is catboost.ipynb to guess if it's a delayed flight via catboost.
 The latter two were run in Google Colab with the T4-GPU and then exported.
+The fourth is a comparison between the two models via a bar graph.
 ---
 ## Explanation of files
 ### File directory